Thanks, Bruce!

 Dojo co-working in Bali

 Dojo co-working in Canggu on Bali quickly became famous after founder Michael Craig started it a few years ago, inspired by Hubud, Balis award-winning co-working space in a bamboo architecture close to nature similar to Green School.
 Michael loved to bring this co-working spirit to the beach at Canngu.
-So just a few steps away from the beach, Dojo developed quickly as a vibrant and inspiring place for creative people.
+Located just steps away from the beach, Dojo quickly became a vibrant and inspiring place for creative people.

 Community spirit as a key issue at Dojo, so it’s a great place to find support, feedback, collaborators.

-The founder Michael Craig invests a lot of money in a superfast internet on the isalnd, where high-speed internet isn’t a standard.
+The founder Michael Craig invests a lot of money in a superfast internet on the island, where high-speed internet isn’t a standard.

 Dojos in-house pool is one of the cool features